-I am currently a research scientist at D.E.
+I am currently a research scientist in the force field group at D.E.
 Shaw Research, where I work on the development of more accurate physics-based models for molecular dynamics simulations.

 I earned my Ph.D. in Chemistry at Stanford University (2016), where I worked with Vijay Pande at the intersection of biophysics and machine learning on quantitative statistical analysis of protein dynamics via long-timescale molecular simulation and the development of parsimonious statistical models of these statistical data.
 My thesis is available here.
 I earned my bachelors at Princeton University (2011), where I studied Chemistry and Computer Science.
 While there, I worked with Andrew Bocarsly.